 Lisa Moore performs a special program, The Pleasure of Being Lost, curated by John Luther Adams.
-The program features piano works by composers who have influenced and informed his work.
-Composers include Peter Garland, Lois V Vierk, Jim Fox, Michael Byron, David Mahler, Lou Harrison, and Adams himself.
+The program includes a world premiere by Michael Byron, and music by Peter Garland, Lois V Vierk, Jim Fox, David Mahler, Lou Harrison, and Adams himself.

 Part of the John Luther Adams Residency